ionic-team/capacitor-docs/docs/main/vs-code-ext/splash-icon.md

 slug: /vscode/splash-icon
 ---

-The extension allows you to set a single splash screen and icon image and generate the necessary assets for your native iOS and Android projects.
+The extension allows you to set a splash screen and icon image and [generate](https://github.com/ionic-team/capacitor-assets) the necessary assets for your native iOS and Android projects.

 ### Setting a Splash Screen